 Yes, it’s true, your colorist doesn’t expect you to walk into their salon knowing every hair term in the book.
 However, it never hurts to brush up on some terminology to explain what you want when it comes to trying out new hair colors.
 These days, a screenshot of your favorite hair colors found on Instagram is not enough.
-Not only would your colorist be impressed that you can somewhat speak their language, it also makes their job easier knowing exactly what the client wants.
+Not only would your colorist be impressed that you can somewhat speak their language, it also makes their job easier knowing exactly what their client wants.

 You don’t really need to go deep and give yourself an at-home vocabulary quiz to learn intense hair coloring terms like double-process, lift, single-process and balance (although that would be pretty impressive).
 All you need are the basic hair color terms and trends which we’re breaking down for you below:

-Hair Colors: Common Terms to Know
+Hair Color Terms: Common Words and Definitions to Know

 A super fine highlighting technique used to soften and add dimension to the hair while mimicking the natural looking sun-kissed highlights most babies have when they’re young.